phsunrise/SSRL_Apr2017/README.md

 ## Data analysis codes
+To generate hklhist:
+* calchkl.py: calculate the hkl positions of each pixel at each detector position.
+Also calculates the sin(theta_i) value for each detector position.

+* hklhist.py: histograms the intensities, considering the sin(theta_i) factor.
+Usage is "python hklhist.py [i_block]", where [i_block] ranges from 0 to 9 (total 10 blocks).

+* combine_hklhist.py: as the name suggests.

 Assuming that hklhist has been generated, run the following codes in sequence to get the final results.
 Positions of slices are defined in settings.py.